 TCP Global also has extra tips for purchase from 0.8 to 2.5mm to spray everything from latex paint to rubberized coatings to clear coats.

-The stainless steel needles and nozzles prevent corrosion and rust and give you full adjustment over your spray patterns, air pressure, and fluid coverage for consistent results.
-This kit comes with:
+With stainless steel needles and nozzles, this set resists corrosion and rust while offering full control over spray patterns, air pressure, and fluid flow for reliable, consistent results.
+The kit also comes with extra fluid cup filters, a hex wrench, a cleaning brush, and two spanner wrenches.

 Most of the accessories you can buy for this gun are at a price point we love.
 This includes a paint mixing kit and the Benchtop Holder Stand.